-Fig. IV-2 Schematic Flow Diagram for Gravity Filtration (in the case of NHPA150-2C)
+Fig. IV-2 Schematic Flow Diagram for Gravity Filtration

 In order to obtain enough suction pressure for the filtration process, consider friction loss of all pipes and valves.
 In addition, the filtrate water outlet should be located at least 3 m below the surface of membrane tank water level.